YDK-Solutions/ydk/README.md

 ./generate.py --python --bundle profiles/bundles/cisco_ios_xr_6_1_1.json
 ./generate.py --python --core --generate-doc
 ```
 Pre-generated documentation for [ydk-py](http://ydk.cisco.com/py/docs/) and [ydk-cpp](http://ydk.cisco.com/cpp/docs/) are available.

-## Notes
+# Notes

-### Python version
+## Python version

-- If your environment has both python 2 and python 3 and uses python 2 by default, you may need to use 'python3' and 'pip3' instead of 'python' and 'pip' in the commands mentioned in this document.
+- If your environment has both python 2 and python 3 and uses python 2 by default, you may need to use `python3` and `pip3` instead of `python` and `pip` in the commands mentioned in this document.

-### Directory structure
+## Directory structure

 ```
 README          - install and usage notes